Agiaq87/bytenotes/README.md

 # ByteNotes Repo

-#### This repo is organized by language, with a directory for each language covered on byte notes (https://www.bytenotes.eu).
+#### This repo is organized by language, with a directory for each arguments covered on byte notes (https://www.bytenotes.eu).

 Topics covered (always being updated):